Soofmaax/bmsventouse.fr/CONTRIBUTING.md

 ## Questions?

-Open a discussion or issue, or contact SmarterLogicWeb at [email].
+Open a discussion or issue, or contact SmarterLogicWeb at contact@bmsventouse.fr.